 Honor Roll is computed at quarter and at semester.
 A 3.25 GPA is needed to earn honor roll recognition.
 Students are recognized at an Honors Convocation after 1st, 2nd, and 3rd quarter.

 Academic Letter

 A 3.75 GPA for the current year only will earn a student Academic Letter recognition.
-Students receive academic letters for the previous year in the fall at the National Honor Society Induction ceremony.
+Students receive academic letters for the previous year in the fall.

 National Honor Society